dwyl/image-classifier/README.md

 }
 ```

-This response is received in a `handle_info` callback where we simply update the socket state with the result and update the booleans used for our UI (the spinner, the button availability, reset of the task once done).
+We capture this response in a `handle_info` callback where we simply prune the temporary audoi file and update the socket state with the result and update the booleans used for our UI (the spinner, the button availability, reset of the task once done).

 ```elixir
 def handle_info({ref, %{chunks: [%{text: text}]} = _result}, %{assigns: assigns} = socket)